 Miami’s largest private museum is The Margulies Collection at the Warehouse (reopens September 30), a non-profit institution that takes up a retro-fitted warehouse in Wynwood.
 Home to seasonal exhibitions from renowned collector Martin Z’s personal collection, this museum currently has works by Anselm Kiefer on display, as well as permanent exhibitions by Magdalena Abakanowicz, Ron Bladen, Pier Paolo Calzolari, Anthony Caro, Chamberlain, de Kooning, Eliasson, Flavin, Heizer, Judd, Jannis Kounellis, LeWitt, Miró, Noguchi, Michelangelo Pistoletto, Segal, Serra, Tony Smith and Franz West.

 Go shopping at Sawgrass Mall.
-From its expansive Oasis movie theater, bars and restaurants, to hundreds of haute outlets, top-of-the-line brands, special sale events and more, a day at Sawgrass Mall can entertain just about anyone.
+From its expansive Oasis movie theater (now open), bars and restaurants, to hundreds of haute outlets, top-of-the-line brands, special sale events and more, a day at Sawgrass Mall can entertain just about anyone.
 If you go on a weekend, be sure to get there when it opens; with its countless sections, it will take you a full day or two to wander through the entire mall.
 While you’re there, be sure to check out The Colonnade Outlets section, where shoppers can find discount outlet storefronts of some of the world’s top designers.

 And last but not least, what to do in Miami when it rains?
 Have lunch overlooking the water – from indoors.
 Much of Miami is right on the water; so even if it’s raining, you can still take in its gorgeous views.
 Seaspice and Kiki on the River which sit on the Miami River, are seafaring-inspired spots with indoor and outdoor dining and a decisive Mediterranean flair.
 And up north in Hallandale, Juniper on the Water is a good choice.
 At places like these, you can get a taste of Miami’s thriving food scene and take in the city’s natural beauty – rain or shine.